romans-adi/IdeaChronicler/README.md

 This will create the database and apply migrations.

-2.1 If you want to populate the database, please, run (this step is not required):
+If you want to populate the database you can run (this step is not required):

 ```
 rails db:seed